Supasheet.

 BEGIN

-REFRESH MATERIALIZED VIEW dashboards.complex_metrics;
+REFRESH MATERIALIZED VIEW public.complex_metrics;

 END;